jordan-breton/it-journey-sources/docs/blog/posts/hello-world.md

 <!-- more -->

+## It all started on Medium

 The thing is... the last day, while I was reading an article on Medium about the **SOLID principle**, I started to write a (too) long comment about how I thought the author was mistakenly confusing two concepts.
-While writing it, I also thought about those thousands of pretty bad posts about programming we can find on this kind of websites, feeling a little angry about them.
+While writing it, I also thought about those thousands of pretty bad posts about programming we can find on this kind of website.
+I felt angry.

 I used to find them pretentious, because it is obvious that their authors write about something they don't really understand.

-Before sending it, I proofread my comment and this time, it made me step back a few minutes.
+Before sending my comment, I proofread it and this time, it made me step back a few minutes.
 I thought about my journey and how much I learnt along the way.

-It helped me realize few things:
+It helped me realize few things.

+## I don't think I would have done better

-1. If I had started to write about programming when I started to code 9 years ago, I would have written bad articles too.
+If I had started to write about programming when I started to code 9 years ago, I would have written bad articles too.
 I would have made at least equivalent and most likely worst mistakes **in good faith** and with **good intentions**.

-All I would have wanted to do, would have been to just share about my passion.
+All I would have wanted to do, would have been to just share about my passion, about my findings, about my journey.

+## Experience vs knowledge

-2. Obviously, those authors are not pretentious (at least most of them), they're just wrong because programming and IT in general is a very complex field in which experience is crucial.
+Obviously, those authors are not pretentious (at least most of them), they're just wrong because programming and IT in general is a very complex field in which experience is crucial.

 Some points can only be deeply understood once experimented.
-In that case, the **need** for the **SOLID principal** is something you can conceive but that most of us will really understand when we'll have to rewrite half our project because not applying at all, or very poorly.
-Doing so, you'll understand in your bones why it is important, why it must be taken very seriously and why it just exists in the first place.
+In that case, the **need** for the **SOLID principal** is something you can conceive but that most of us will really understand when we'll have to rewrite half our project because not applying it at all, or very poorly.

+Doing so, you'll understand in your bones why it is important, why it must be taken very seriously and why it exists in the first place.

+## Self-confidence vs self-awareness

-3. Even today, with my knowledge and my experience, I'm not immune to being wrong or having misunderstood a key concept.
+Even today, with my knowledge and my experience, I'm not immune to being wrong or having misunderstood a key concept, while still being convinced of the opposite.
+Learning is a matter of conflict between what we think we know and what we effectively know.

+Believing that we know is important for **self-confidence**.
+Being proved wrong in a way or another is important to **progress**.
+Balancing **self-confidence** and **self ignorance awareness** is ^^hard^^.
+I mean... really **hard**.

+## To conclude

 I finally sent my comment after some corrections, thinking afterward that It would have been a better move to write an article about the mistake the author did.
+And I will :smile:

-And so this website is born.
-I'll not pretend to be the only one that know the great IT Truth, but let's start discussions about all and everything IT related.
+This is this website genesis.
+I'll not pretend to be the only one that knows about `The Great IT Truth`, but let's start discussions about all and everything IT related.
 Let's talk about the difference between the idea, the theory, the practice and the experience.

+Let's challenge what we think we know.

 Let's try to go a little further than usual.